codeallthethingz/tbp.monty/docs/contributing/documentation.md

 Continue with the [Pull Requests](pull-requests.md) process.

+> [!WARNING]
-> 🚧 You cannot reorder categories as the readme.com API does not support this.
+> You cannot reorder categories as the readme.com API does not support this.
 >
 > Changes to the category order should be done in the readme.com UI and reflected in the `hierarchy.md` file.